OrdinaryDev83/tack-ro-montreal/README.md

 # Setup
 No library other than those provided in the subject was used.
-The librairies required are Numpy and OSMNX.
+The librairies required are Numpy, Matplotlib and OSMNX.

 # Detailed Explanation
 **See the Notebook file named 'Demo.ipynb'**